joedolson/my-calendar/src/readme.txt

 Because the majority of users end up on my web site asking for help anyway -- and it's simply more work to maintain two copies.
 Please visit [my web site FAQ](http://www.joedolson.com/my-calendar/faq/) to read my Frequently Asked Questions!

-= This plug-in is complicated.
+= This plugin is complicated.
 Why won't you help me figure out how to use it? =

 I will!
 But not in person.
 Take a look at my [documentation website for My Calendar](http://docs.joedolson.com/my-calendar/) or [buy the User's Guide](https://www.joedolson.com/my-calendar/users-guide/) before making your request, and consider [making a donation](https://www.joedolson.com/donate/)!

 = Can my visitors or members submit events? =

-I've written a premium plug-in that adds this feature: My Calendar Pro.
+I've written a premium plugin that adds this feature: My Calendar Pro.
 [Buy it today](https://www.joedolson.com/my-calendar/pro/)!

 = Is there an advanced search feature? =